 Design for the watermark portrait

-Since the 1990s, the watermark on paper banknotes has been based on a second portrait of the Queen by Roger Withington.
+Since the 1990s, the watermark on paper banknotes has been based on a second portrait of HM Queen Elizabeth II by Roger Withington.

 It’s a simpler image without elaborate jewellery because the watermark is smaller and less detailed than the main portrait.

 Creating a watermark

 To create the watermark design, designers produce a 3D, metal version of the image called a die (pictured on the left).
 This is used to impress the design onto wire mesh (pictured centre).
 The mesh is used to impress a design in the banknote paper, seen here on the £20 first issued in 2007 (pictured right).